Yves Bouvier: Scherbakov case

 In 2018, another Russian businessman, who according to artnet news emerged to be Vladimir Shcherbakov filed a lawsuit against Yves Bouvier and his associate Thierry Hobaica, who according to media reports Bouvier had engaged to deal with Scherbakov.
 The Russian accused them of overcharging him in the purchase of 40 artworks, which were allegedly acquired through offshore firms owned by Bouvier.

+Artworks held by Pascal de Sarthe

+In 2025, Bouvier initiated legal proceedings in Hong Kong concerning approximately 91 artworks worth an estimated $100 million that he said had been placed in storage with art dealer Pascal de Sarthe.
+Bouvier claims that the works were not returned to him and has sought their recovery.
+De Sarthe disputes Bouvier's claim of ownership, arguing that the artworks belong to Jean-Marc Peretti.
+In 2026, Bouvier also sought documents from Sotheby's and other institutions in U.S. federal court in New York for use in the Hong Kong proceedings.

+Antoine Peretti

+In July 2026, Bouvier filed a criminal complaint in Paris against French art dealer Antoine Peretti, alleging that Peretti had withheld proceeds from the resale of a Picasso painting.
+According to the complaint, Bouvier purchased the work from Peretti for $7.25 million in April 2024 under an agreement to share profits from a subsequent sale.
+Bouvier alleges that the work was later resold through Sotheby's without his knowledge and that he did not receive his share of the proceeds.
+The filing of the complaint did not itself result in criminal charges against Peretti.

 Personal life

 Bouvier is a non-practicing Protestant, and is passionate about skiing, sailing boats “of all kinds”, as well as competition horses.

 He settled in Singapore in 2008 where he currently resides, which is being contested by Swiss tax authorities saying he is still a Geneva resident.

 According to the French magazine Le Point, Yves Bouvier had allegedly been the patron of Zahia Dehar, a model and designer who had previously worked as a call girl.
 According to report, Bouvier allegedly organized dinners for his clients, with Dehar as the "guest star," while she was allegedly underage.
 She became known to the general public after being "offered" at the age of 17 as a birthday present to French footballer Frank Ribéry.
 The relationship between Yves Bouvier and Zahia Dehar caught the attention of the French press, but has been denied by both Bouvier and Dehar.
 A former escort colleague of Zahia, known as Sarah, claims that she and Zahia were part of an international pimping ring headed by Yves Bouvier.